 - (1) The Accelerated Schools hold the rights to recommend a student for expulsion at the assistant principal/principal's discretion and utilizes California Education Code only as a guide to help parent understand the context in which a student may be expelled.
 The Accelerated Schools will follow the California Education Code regarding the mandatory grounds for expulsion using Section 48915 as a guide.
 Repeated offenses are defined as more than two document behavior infractions.
-A pupil shall not be recommended for expulsion unless the Board of Trustees of the school in which the pupil is enrolled determines that the pupil has: - (A) Causing serious physical injury to another person, except in self-defense. - (B) Possession of any knife or other dangerous object of no reasonable use to the pupil. - (C) Unlawful possession of any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, except for either of the following:
+A pupil shall not be recommended for expulsion unless the Board of Trustees of the school in which the pupil is enrolled determines that the pupil has: - (A) Causing serious physical injury to another person, except in self-defense. - (B) Possession of any knife or other dangerous object of no reasonable use to the pupil. - (C) Unlawful possession of any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, except for either of the following: - (i) The first offense for the possession of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis. - (ii) The possession of over-the-counter medication for use by the pupil for medical purposes or medication prescribed for the pupil by a physician.

-(i) The first offense for the possession of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis.
+(D) Robbery or extortion.

-(ii) The possession of over-the-counter medication for use by the pupil for medical purposes or medication prescribed for the pupil by a physician.
+(E) Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee.

-- (D) Robbery or extortion. - (E) Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee. - (2) If the principal or the superintendent of schools makes a determination as described in paragraph (1), he or she is encouraged to do so as quickly as possible to ensure that the pupil does not lose instructional time. - (b) Upon recommendation by the principal or the superintendent of schools, or by a hearing officer or administrative panel appointed pursuant to subdivision (d) of Section 48918, the governing board of a school The Accelerated Schools may order a pupil expelled upon finding that the pupil committed an act listed in paragraph (1) of subdivision (a) or in subdivision (a), (b), (c), (d), or (e) of Section 48900.
-A decision to expel a pupil for any of those acts shall be based on a finding of one or both of the following: - (1) Other means of correction are not feasible or have repeatedly failed to bring about proper conduct. - (2) Due to the nature of the act, the presence of the pupil causes a continuing danger to the physical safety of the pupil or others.
+- (2) If the principal or the superintendent of schools makes a determination as described in paragraph (1), he or she is encouraged to do so as quickly as possible to ensure that the pupil does not lose instructional time. - (b) Upon recommendation by the principal or the superintendent of schools, or by a hearing officer or administrative panel appointed pursuant to subdivision (d) of Section 48918, the governing board of a school The Accelerated Schools may order a pupil expelled upon finding that the pupil committed an act listed in paragraph (1) of subdivision (a) or in subdivision (a), (b), (c), (d), or (e) of Section 48900.
+A decision to expel a pupil for any of those acts shall be based on a finding of one or both of the function.